 Most of us don’t think it will happen to us.
 But with the increasing frequency and intensity of natural disasters; greater proximity of people, livestock, and property to fire, flood, cyclone and storm prone areas and, of course, the danger to our wildlife and bushlands, it is important we all plan early.

 Preparation can save lives and property.
-Understanding your insurance policies, including how to make insurance claims, may also reduce financial costs.
+Understanding your insurance policies, may also reduce financial costs.

 You may find these useful

 Things you should know